-If you loved this poured candle tutorial… then you will love our latest version of this project!
-The Tinted Mason Jar Candle!
-Easily tint the jar instead of coloring the wax!
+If you loved this poured candle tutorial… then you will love our latest versions of this project!

-Find the products you need from our affiliate links below:
+Find what you need for this project from our affiliate links below:

 As with all our DIY tutorials, if you create one of our projects please send us a picture or a trackback – We Love Seeing Your Creativity!
 If you use Instagram or Twitter please use the hashtag #SomethingTurquoiseDIY.
 Happy Crafting!